Digestive Health Center

 Diagnosis & Treatment

 Maine Medical Center provides a full range of patient evaluation and clinical care resources for colorectal, esophageal, liver and pancreatic malignancies, including:

 - A state-of-the-art endoscopy unit staffed by 12 sub-specialty trained gastroenterologists - more than at any other Maine hospital - for the diagnosis and treatment of cancers of the digestive tract

 - Advanced endoscopic procedures including ERCP and EUS

-- Advanced technology utilized in the Pancreaticobiliary Center, such as the SpyGlass scope and SMASH biopsy technique that can allow immediate biopsy result to determine if a tumor is cancerous
+- Advanced technology used in the Pancreaticobiliary Center, such as the SpyGlass scope and SMASH biopsy technique that can allow immediate biopsy result to determine if a tumor is cancerous

 - Leading-edge interventional radiological procedures for the treatment of liver cancer including chemoembolization (the delivery of a targeted dose of chemotherapy directly to a tumor), and radiofrequency ablation (an image-guided technique that kills cancer cells by heating and destroying them)

-- The first-in-Maine availability of non-surgical technology through the use of ablation of Barrett's esophagus, which is the use of electrical energy to remove the diseased layer of cells from the esophagus.
-This option may eliminate the disease before it has the opportunity to progress to cancer
+- A non-surgical approach used for ablation of Barrett's esophagus, which is the use of electrical energy to remove the diseased layer of cells from the esophagus.
+MMC was the first in Maine to provide this option that may eliminate the disease before it has the opportunity to progress to cancer.